fadibashir/gs-spring-xd/README.md

 <a name="initial"></a>
 Installing Spring XD
 --------------------
 Homebrew has a base set of "formulas" to install many tools.
 But it also comes with the ability to support 3rd party sets called "taps".
-Pivotal has a tap.
+Pivotal has a [tap](http://github.com/pivotal/homebrew-tap) that includes several tools including Spring XD.

     $ brew tap pivotal/tap && brew install springxd